domenico-devivo/Spirale/README.md

 ![A single road](https://user-images.githubusercontent.com/108838837/211591654-c62199c8-abfb-4670-a79e-a2e403217710.png)

-2) The second method called by start() is hebi_generator(initial_population_of_roads) in which the crossover between two different roads of the initial population takes place.
+2) The second method called by start() is hebi_generator(initial_population_of_roads) in which the crossover between two different roads of the initial population takes place.Then a fitness value is associated to every single road and to the enterely heir population as quantifiers.
 Hebi means snake in japanee like the new road in the image:

 ![A single crossover](https://user-images.githubusercontent.com/108838837/211593200-c45bdaf3-5112-4f08-98e7-a58d4e1c5206.png)

-3) Iteratively, the generated roads are provided in input to the simulation environment  and the test execution results are used to evaluate the fitness function and select the new heir population.
+3) The thrid method called is fitness_generator(heir_population) in which a subset of the heir road are selected by the fitness valued of the roads.
+In this derived new population there are only some roads that have the minus fitness value associated.
+Iteratively is done until a condition on the fitness new heir population is True.

+4) If the time budget is not over and the fitness_generator(heir_population) cannot improve that specific heir population, a new initial population in made re-calling the initial_start_population_generator() repeat the loop from the first point.

-4) The output of the execution will be a table reporting summary information about the test executions.
+5) The output of the execution will be a table reporting summary information about the test executions.

 ![A result](https://user-images.githubusercontent.com/108838837/211600193-dad3c582-94fa-478a-a4f1-b460c5ddb0ca.png)